Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Existence of a disk-component-wise system of obstruction bundle data 1

 \end{lem} \begin{proof} Using the fact that

-and the continuity of the forgetful map, we can prove the lemma by the same induction as Lemma \ref{lem61060}. \end{proof} By Lemma \ref{lem611} and the trivialization of the universal family, we obtain smooth embeddings
+and the continuity of the forgetful map, we can prove the lemma by Lemma \ref{lem61060} and triangle inequality. \end{proof} Let $\delta(\frak p)$ be a positive number depending only on $\frak p$ and $\Xi_{\frak p}$, and $\delta'_j$ positive numbers such that

+We then obtain $\delta_j$ by Lemma \ref{lem611}.
+We then apply Lemma \ref{lem61060} to obtain $\epsilon_0, \epsilon_{1,j}, \epsilon_{2}$.
+Suppose the assumption (and hence the conclusion) of Lemma \ref{lem61060} is satisfied.
+By Lemma \ref{lem611} and the trivialization of the universal family, we obtain smooth embeddings

 in the same way as we obtained (\ref{form6363}).
-(Strictly speaking, construction of $\widehat{\Phi}_{{\bf q}_j,\vec{\bf q},{\frak p};\Xi_{\frak p}}$ involves only the subset $\{{\bf q}_{j+1}, \ldots, {\bf q}_n\}$ of $\vec {\bf q}$ but for the simplicity of notation, we suppress this in our notation which should not confuse readers.) \begin{lem} Under the assumption of Lemma \ref{lem61060} the maps (\ref{form6363rev}) have the following properties. \begin{enumerate} \item We have
+(Strictly speaking, construction of $\widehat{\Phi}_{{\bf q}_j,\vec{\bf q},{\frak p};\Xi_{\frak p}}$ involves only the subset $\{{\bf q}_{j+1}, \ldots, {\bf q}_n\}$ of $\vec {\bf q}$ but for the simplicity of notation, we suppress this in our notation which should not confuse readers.)
+Note here we choose sufficiently small $\delta(\frak p)$ depending on $\frak p$. \begin{lem} We can choose the positive numbers (\ref{form611}) so that under the assumption of Lemma \ref{lem61060} the maps (\ref{form6363rev}) have the following properties: \begin{enumerate} \item We have

 \item We have

 for each $x \in {\rm Supp}(E_{\frak p})$. \end{enumerate} \end{lem} The proof is the same as the proof of Lemma \ref{lem6767}.

 Now using $\widehat{\Phi}_{{\bf x},\vec{\bf q},{\frak p};\Xi_{\frak p}}$ and Lemma \ref{lem6767rev}, we obtain a map